-15.4.1 Example CITP setup
+17.3.1 EXAMPLE CITP SETUP

-This example shows how to set up a Hippotizer with Titan Mobile.
+This example shows how to set up a Hippotizer with Titan.

 - 1> Connect the console and Hippotizer to the network.
 (You can connect the Hippotizer directly to the console, if no other devices are being connected, using a crossover patch cable). - 2> Set up the IP addresses and subnet masks of the console and Hippo so that they are on the same address range, for example 192.168.0.1 and 192.168.0.2. - 3> If you are using Titan Mobile or Titan Simulator ensure the firewall on your PC is disabled.
 Also ensure the Hippo machine is not running a firewall. - 4> Run the Hippo system.
 Make sure the CITP component is running. - 5> Switch the console to System mode and select [DMX Settings]. - 6> On the left hand side under Art-Net you should see the Hippo with its IP address.

-Click on it and then on the right hand side click on the DMX line you want to use it with. - 7> On the Hippo node on the left hand side, click the 'i' button and set the Universe number to match the universe setting on the Hippo. - 8> Exit System mode back to the default menu. - 9> Close and restart the Titan software. - 10> Go into Patch mode and select [Active Fixtures].
+Click on it and then on the right hand side click on the DMX line you want to use it with. - 7> On the Hippo node on the left hand side, click the 'i' button and set the Universe number to match the universe setting on the Hippo. - 8> <Exit> System mode back to the default menu. - 9> Restart the console software using the option on the Tools menu (for Titan Mobile, Titan One or Simulator just close and restart the Titan software). - 10> Go into Patch mode and select [Active Fixtures].
 You should see the Hippo with its IP address as a softkey option. - 11> Select the Hippo, then set the DMX line to match the line you set in Step 6. - 12> Press an empty fixture handle to patch.
 The console will automatically patch the required layers and master layer as a series of fixture buttons. - 13> Now if you select a fixture and open the Attribute Editor window you should see the media thumbnails.